Wildlife corridor: Purpose

 An urban green corridor in Lille.

-Habitat corridors can be considered a management tool in areas where the destruction of a natural habitats has severely impacted native species, whether due to human development or natural disasters.
-When land is fragmented, wildlife populations may become unstable or isolated from larger populations.
-These management tools are used by ecologists, biologists, indigenous tribes, and other concerned parties that oversee wildlife populations.
-Corridors help reconnect these fragmented populations and reduce negative population fluctuations by supporting these key aspects that stabilize populations:
+Habitat corridors can be considered a management tool in areas where the destruction of natural habitats has impacted biodiversity.
+When land is fragmented, wildlife populations can become unstable or become isolated from larger populations.
+Habitat corridors as a management tool can be implemented by local communities and citizen's groups, ecologists, biologists, Indigenous groups, land managers, urban planners, and other stakeholders.